clara-parabricks-workflows/All-of-Us-Long-Read-Workflows/README.md

 # Workflows

 ## Alignment
-The `wdl/AllOfUs-LongRead-ONT-AlignmentAndPhasing.wdl ` workflow runs minimap2 for alignment, sorting and indexing and then runs BAM tagging with WhatsHap.
-The final output is a phased, tagged BAM file.
+The `wdl/AllOfUs-LongRead-ONT-Alignment.wdl ` workflow runs minimap2 for alignment, sorting and indexing.
+The final output is BAM file.

+## Phasing

 ## Variant calling
 The following tools are used for variant calling (filled boxes represented implemented callers):